AswinVasudevan21/GpGAN/README.md

     2. Run ModelPrediction.py on python 3

 ### Architecture:
 Graphical perception technique involves visual decoding of qualitative and quantitative information from the graphs as demonstrated by Cleveland and Mcgill[[1]].
 This work is based on Evaluating Graphical perception with CNN where we have experimented the hypothesis (H1.4)[[2]] with GAN.
-The GAN network [[3]] is treated as deeply convoluted network where generator produces newer representation of visual stimuli and discriminator should generalize to the added variations in stimuli.
+The GAN network [[3]] is treated as deeply convoluted network where generator produces newer representation of visual stimuli and discriminator model would eventually generalize to newer added variations in stimuli.

 ### Visualization: